sandialabs/pvOps/docs/pages/installation.rst

 Installation
 =============

-pvops is tested on Python version 3.7 and 3.8 and depends on a variety of packages.
+pvops is tested on Python versions 3.8, 3.9, and 3.10 and depends on a variety of packages.
 See :ref:`reqs` for more information.

 The latest release of pvops is accessible via PYPI using the following